SMU-DIGA/matverse_papers/README.md

 **Abstract:**
 Copper antimony sulfides are regarded as promising catalysts for photo-electrochemical water splitting because of their earth abundance and broad light absorption.
 The unique photoactivity of copper antimony sulfides is dependent on their various crystalline structures and atomic compositions.
 Here, a closed-loop workflow is built, which explores Cu–Sb–S compositional space to optimize its photo-electrocatalytic hydrogen evolution from water, by integrating a high-throughput robotic platform, characterization techniques, and machine learning (ML) optimization workflow.
 The multi-objective optimization model discovers optimum experimental conditions after only nine cycles of integrated experiments–machine learning loop.
 Photocurrent testing at 0 V versus reversible hydrogen electrode (RHE) confirms the expected correlation between the materials’ properties and photocurrent.
 An optimum photocurrent of −186 µA cm−2 is observed on Cu–Sb–S in the ratio of 9:45:46 in the form of single-layer coating on F-doped SnO2 (FTO) glass with a corresponding bandgap of 1.85 eV and 63.2% Cu1+/Cu species content.
 The targeted intelligent search reveals a nonobvious CuSbS composition that exhibits 2.3 times greater activity than baseline results from random sampling.

-**Tags:** high-throughput experiments, machine learning, photo-electrochemical water splitting
+**Tags:** machine learning, high-throughput experiments, photo-electrochemical water splitting

 ---

-## 147. ChatMOF: an artificial intelligence system for predicting and generating metal-organic frameworks using large language models
+## 149. ChatMOF: an artificial intelligence system for predicting and generating metal-organic frameworks using large language models

 **Authors:** Yeonghun Kang, Jihan Kim